Meta-historical fall: Related concepts

-Eternity and multiple forms of time
+Eternity, forms of time and Creatio ex nihilo

 This concept of a meta-historical fall involves the ideas of divine eternity and multiple modes of time within which empirical history is situated and on which it depends to some extent.
 English theologian E. L. Mascall wrote in 1943 that the Christian tradition has always understood creation as one "non-temporal act of the divine will" through which the entire "temporal created order is maintained in existence."
 Sergei Bulgakov described several kinds of time as different "modes of creaturely or temporal being" and included "angelic time" (with possible differentiations following the orders of angels).
-The concept of an atemporal creation and its relation to the fall are also considered by the English philosopher Stephen R. L. Clark and the French theologian Olivier Clément along with David Bentley Hart who discusses the concepts of an atemporal fall and a "fallen time" in two books.
+The concept of an atemporal creation and its relation to the fall are also considered by the English philosopher Stephen R. L. Clark and the French theologian Olivier Clément who wrote that "holy fathers, delving into the biblical texts, showed that the Fall represented a cosmic catastrophe, an eclipse of the paradisiacal mode of being and emergence of a new mode of existence in the whole universe" along with David Bentley Hart who discusses the concepts of an atemporal fall and a "fallen time" in two books.
 With a variation of this concept in the terms of analytical philosophy, Hud Hudson considers in a 2014 book how the hypertime hypothesis might inform the human fall's relation to empirical history.

 These conceptions of time and eternity involve the multiple layers or repetitions in the Genesis accounts of creation and fall discussed by patristic authors such as Gregory of Nyssa in On the Making of the Human where Gregory considered Genesis 1:26-27 to move between descriptions of humanity before and after the fall.
 Theologian and patristic scholar John Behr summarizes Origen as teaching that our beginning in this cosmos and its "fallen time" should be understood as a falling away from the heavenly reality to which we are also invited to return.
 Maximus scholar Jordan Daniel Wood addresses time in relation to creation and the fall in a 2022 book, including the claim by Maximus the Confessor that the cosmos fell "at the very moment it appeared in existence" along with Adam's fall which occurred "together with coming-into-being."

+Anti-Gnostic Saint Augustine of Hippo argued that God did not create the world in time.
+Rather, time itself, to Augustine, was created by God.
+Aquinas, responding to the assertion that "creation was not in the beginning of time", stated that "together with time heaven and earth were created."
+Ruth Coates among others stated that the view that "the finite natural universe [...] has an accidental character [...] being the result of the irrational metaphysical fall of Sophia" involved the assertion that "the finite natural universe is not created ex nihilo."